ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 ### Illustration

 Imagine that we want to do some work that involves performing 100 asynchronous tasks that will take 1 second each to process.
 If executed on a single thread, it will take 100 seconds to complete.
 Now if we did the same work using a thread pool of 10 threads; because each thread will execute 10 tasks each in parallel, it will now take only 10 seconds.
 Based on this example we have leveraged thread pools to achieve a reduced per task overhead that improved the time efficiency by 10 times or 1000%.
 Awesome!
 Isn’t it?

 By now you’re probably thinking: “I get thread pools now, it makes sense to me.
 Now can we get to ThreadPoolExecutor?”.
 Sure.
 The good news is that you now have the base knowledge so let’s proceed.

 **ThreadPoolExecutor** — Manages and assigns tasks to a thread pool or pool of threads.
 The way it works under the hood is that tasks to be run are kept in a work queue or a task queue.
-From the work queue, a task is assigned to a thread, whenever a thread in the pool becomes free or available.
-Please refer to the image above for illustration.
+From the work queue, a task is assigned to a thread, whenever a thread in the pool becomes free or available. *Please refer to the image above for illustration.*

 ### Why use ThreadPoolExecutor?

-Threads by default do only three things they start, do some work and terminate (if no work is being done).
-The process of keeping idle threads alive as implemented on Android Main Thread (UI Thread) is outside the scope of this topic, so I will keep it very simple.
-It is achieved by pretending to be doing some work on the thread and Android achieves this by using a Looper.
+Threads by default do only three things; they start, do some work and terminate (if no work is being done).
+The process of keeping idle threads alive as implemented on Android Main Thread (UI Thread) is outside the scope of this topic, so I will keep it very simple; It requires pretending to be doing some work on the thread by running a message loop.
+Android achieves this by using a [Looper][looper_link].

-Furthermore, when dealing with a collection of threads it adds new layers of complexity since we will have to bound and manage resources and threads.
+Furthermore, when dealing with a collection of threads, it adds new layers of complexity since we will have to bound and manage resources and threads.
 Writing the code to handle all these may not be as fun as you think.
 It also increases the likelihood of running into bugs associated with multi-threaded environments.

 ThreadPoolExecutor abstracts all of these, and allows us to easily manage and assign tasks to a pool of threads.
 It even takes care of terminating the threads for us appropriately.

 Here are some related terminologies to know.